 When creating an estate plan in Orange County, most clients are focused on what will happen with their assets following their death.
 Good estate planning addresses another important concern as well, however: what happens if you become incapacitated?
 Each of your documents, including a will, advanced health care directive, power of attorney, and living trust can play its own role in preparing for incapacity.
 A knowledgeable Orange County estate planning lawyer can help guide you through the process of drafting your plan to properly protect you.

-The following is an overview of how a living trust can help you in the event that you become incapacitated:
+The following is an overview of how a living trust can help you in the event you face incapacity:

 - If you become incapacitated, your trust can name a successor trustee to step and in and manage your assets.

 - A living trust may help your loved ones to avoid a probate proceeding for a conservatorship by allowing the successor trustee to step in to control even separate property, as opposed to community property.

 - A living trust avoids the expense, hassle, public nature, and court involvement of a conservatorship.

 - Your living trust can provide specific instructions for how you want your affairs to be handled in the event of your incapacity.